umlaeute/v4l2loopback/README.md

 - `/dev/video4` -> *the number four*
 - `/dev/video7` -> *the last one*

-If you encounter problems detecting your device with Chrome/WebRTC you can try 'exclusive_caps' mode:

-    # modprobe v4l2loopback exclusive_caps=1

-This will enable 'exclusive_caps' mode that only reports CAPTURE/OUTPUT capabilities exclusively.
 The newly created device will announce OUTPUT capabilities only (so ordinary webcam applications (including Chrome) won't see it).
 As soon as you have attached a producer to the device, it will start announcing CAPTURE capabilities only (so applications that refuse to open devices that have